oconnor663/jacko.io/posts/safety_and_soundness.md

   project](https://plv.mpi-sws.org/rustbelt/) and the sort of thing you might [write your PhD thesis about](https://research.ralfj.de/thesis.html).

-[^module_soundness]: A private function in a module might be able to commit UB without `unsafe` code, by modifying a private field that other `unsafe` code relies on.
+[^module_soundness]: We usually evaluate soundness at module boundaries, because safe writes to private fields that `unsafe` code depends on is often enough to commit UB.
 For example, any function in the implementation of `Vec` could overwrite the private `len` field and then do out-of-bounds reads and writes without using the `unsafe` keyword directly.
-This can lead to unsoundness in safe-looking private helper functions.
-But whether such functions should always be marked `unsafe` is a matter of taste, as long as the module's public API is sound.

 [^implicit_return]: When the last line of a Rust function doesn't end in a semicolon, that's an implicit `return`.
-Similarly, if the last line of a code block doesn't end in a semicolon, it's the value of the block.

-[^uninitialized]: An "uninitialized" variable is one that's been given a name but no value.
-This doesn't come up in langauges like Python, which requires an initial value when you declare a variable, or in languages like Go, where variables without an initial value get a default zero/empty value.
-But it does come up in C, C++, and `unsafe` Rust, and it can cause confusing UB.
-For example, an uninitialized variable might not have any consistent value at all, which can lead to seemingly impossible outcomes like passing a bounds check and then indexing out of bounds.

 [^unsafe_and_sound]: In theory there's nothing wrong with a function that's both sound and `unsafe`, but in practice it's odd.
 Why not allow safe code to